TIBCOSoftware/snappydata/dtests/src/resources/regression_docs/UsingDataGenerator.md

 #Using Data Generator

-####You can use the data generator for a table/schema using DataGenerator.java byt followign the below mentioned steps
+####You can use the data generator for a table/schema using DataGenerator_.java by following the below steps

 1. Create mapper file as per requirement.
 ```